jeffrey-io/www-jeffrey-io/input/writings/education-invention-creativity-new-world.markdown

 Grades and ranking.
 This idea is, in my opinion, very toxic.
 You get a D, and your life is over.
 Your parents will punish you.
 Bad things happen to D students.
 You get two Ds, then you might as well just give up.

 The word I'm wanting to weave in here is "risk".
-Students that get perfect grades... don't take risks; they work hard, eat shit, and deliver what is asked of them.
+Students that get perfect grades... don't take risks; they work hard and deliver what is asked of them.
 I believe that success in this world comes from a healthy understanding of risk.
 The problem in taking risks is that you might fail.
-You get the big fat "F", and then you have to deal with disappointed parents who make you feel like shit.
+You get the big fat "F", and then you have to deal with disappointed parents who make you feel terrible.
 Failure sucks, I get it.
 I've failed and fallen down more times than I care to admit, but I'm still standing.
 Perhaps, this is survivorship bias.

 In my opinion, failure isn't the worst thing.
 The worst thing is to not try something you want due to fear of failure.
 Unless the thing you want to do is going to probably kill you, then there's no reason to run away from it.
 If the thing you want to do is going to kill you, then it might be worth just for the story alone.
 Living life, I believe, is best done with a proper respect for risk.